gekatateam/neptunus/plugins/outputs/grpc/README.md

 The `grpc` output plugin sends an events to external systems using gRPC.
 See [input.proto](../../common/grpc/input.proto) for more information.
 This plugin requires serializer.

 Plugin can be configured for using one of three RPCs:
- - `one` - plugin passes each event in serializer and send it by unary call.
+ - `unary` - plugin passes each event in serializer and send it by unary call.
  - `bulk` - plugin sends a stream of data after every `interval` or when events `buffer` is full.
  - `stream` - plugin sends an endless stream of events; when server sends **cancellation token** plugin closes stream, waits for a `sleep` and reconnects.
 This mode designed for streaming between Neptunes.